EnigmaCurry/d.rymcg.tech/README.md

 since DNS platforms vary greatly, but see [DIGITALOCEAN.md](DIGITALOCEAN.md) for an example.

-It is recommended to dedicate an sub-domain for this project, and then create sub-sub-domains for each project.
+It is recommended to dedicate a sub-domain for this project, and then create sub-sub-domains for each project.
 This will create domain names that look like `whoami.d.example.com`, where `whoami` is the project name, and `d` is a unique name for the overall sub-domain representing your docker server (`d` is for